bdoolaeghe/cassandra-course1/README.md

-Q22. asynchronously get temperature in a city at a given date [async mapper] Q23. get the last temperature in a given city [accessor] Q24. asynchronously get the last temperature in a given city [async accessor] Q25. "bulk" save a list of temperatures at some dates in some cities [bulk operations] Q26. get the temperatures in every city at a given date [second table] Q27. get all the temperatures in chronological order in a given city before a given date [bonus] Q28. get all the temperatures in reverse-chronological order in a given city before a given date  [bonus]
+Q22. asynchronously get temperature in a city at a given date [async mapper] Q23. get the last temperature in a given city [accessor] Q24. asynchronously get the last temperature in a given city [async accessor] Q25. get the first temperature in a given city [accessor] Q26. save a "batch" of temperatures at some dates in some cities [bulk operations] Q27. get all the temperatures in chronological order in a given city before a given date [bonus] Q28. get all the temperatures in reverse-chronological order in a given city before a given date
+Q29. get the temperatures in every city at a given date [second table] Q30. [bonus] create an aggregating service, to:
+* save a temperature in a city at a giben date
+* get the temperatures in a city at a giben date
+* get the temperatures everywhere at a given date